opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

 diagram above (with 2 sending and 2 receiving ports, though all ports could be used bi-directionally).

+**Note:** When Deployment Scenarios are used in RFC 2889 address learning or cache capacity testing, an additional port from the vSwitch must be connected to the test device.
+This port is used to listen for flooded frames.

 2.2.3 General Methodology:
 --------------------------
 To establish the baseline performance of the virtual switch, tests would